 How to Handle Debt Collector Calls About a Paid Debt

 It’s against the law for debt collectors to “misrepresent the amount you owe.”
 So if they’re insisting that you pay a debt that’s already been paid, they’re breaking the law.
-Before you take it to the highest level – a complaint to the Consumer Financial Protection Bureau or a lawsuit – make sure there hasn’t been an error.
+Before you take it to the highest level, as a complaint to the Consumer Financial Protection Bureau (CFPB) or a lawsuit, make sure there hasn’t been an error.

 You don’t necessarily have to send this proof to the debt collector; if they’re an unscrupulous business, they may have no problem using your checking account information (from the bottom of the check copy) to commit fraud.
 But, keep your proof of payment handy in case you need to show it to the credit bureaus or the courts.

-Once you’re sure you paid the debt, the easiest way to stop debt collector calls is to send a cease and desist letter that simply requests the debt collector stop contacting you.
+Once you’re sure you paid the debt, the easiest way to stop debt collector calls is to send a cease and desist letter that simply requests the debt collector to stop contacting you.
 Telling them over the phone isn’t enough.
 You must send a letter, preferably via certified mail with a return receipt request.

-Have the debt collector send proof of the debt.
 A debt validation request is a good option if you feel certain you paid the debt, but you’re not completely sure and can’t locate proof of the payment.
 The debt validation letter, which must be sent within 30 days of being contacted by a debt collector, allows you to ask the debt collector to send proof of a debt.